nutellaboi/Spotify-Statistics-Bot/README.md

 # Spotify-Statistics-Bot
-    A Telegram bot that sends me my daily statistics like songs listened today,time spent listening,current top artists,etc. with the help of Spotify APIs.
+    A Telegram bot that sends me my daily statistics like songs listened today,time spent listening, current top artists,etc. with the help of Spotify APIs.

 # Steps to run the application
     1. Edit the config.cfg file with proper credentials